1. What is Time to Change Wales?

 We have staff and Champions based all around Wales and a central team in Cardiff.

 Please see the contact us page on this website

 4. Who are the organisations delivering the campaign and how is it funded?

-Time to Change Wales is delivered by a partnership of three leading Welsh mental health charities, Mind Cymru, Hafal and Gofal.
+Time to Change Wales is delivered by a partnership of two leading Welsh mental health charities, Mind Cymru and Hafal.
 It is funded by the Big Lottery, Comic Relief and the Welsh Government.
 Find out more

 5. How is this funding spent?

 Time to Change Wales’ funding is split roughly equally between three main work strands and a small central team.
 These work strands are: training, social leadership (overseeing our champions and community projects) and social marketing.